ViTacFormer: Learning Cross-Modal Representation for Visuo-Tactile Dexterous Manipulation: Method

 Forecasting future tactile signals motivates the agent to be aware of the change in contact signals.
 In detail, it motivates the latent representations involving potential future outcomes.
 Auto-regressively leveraging these predicted future tactile signals motivates the agent to use this prior contact knowledge for better generating actions.

 To take advantages above, we formulate the action-generating procedure in two steps.
 First, we predict the future tactile tokens with style variables $z$, current robot proprioception (joints), and visuo-tactile observations.
+We quantitatively validate this forecasting with an average normalized L1 error of $\approx 0.08 \pm 0.02$.
+This low error confirms the model captures essential contact dynamics, and its effectiveness is further justified by our ablation study (Section \ref{ablation}), where removing this prediction significantly degrades performance.
 Next, we concatenate the predicted future tactile signals with the current input tokens for generating actions.
 Note that we conduct cross-attention-based multimodal integration twice between visuo-tactile signals, both in predicting future tactile signals and generating actions.

-In practice, the representation would be broken since the cross-attention integration between visual observations and predicted noisy tactile signals \citep{black2410pi0}.
-To better maintain the representation model, we propose a two-phase curriculum.
-First, we train the action generation procedure with ground truth future tactile tokens at the beginning $75\%$ training epochs.
-Finally, at the final $25\%$ training epochs, we train the action generation procedure with predicted future tactile signals.
-Similar findings are investigated in \citep{black2410pi0}.
+In practice, the tactile forecasting module requires sufficient training steps to minimize prediction error.
+Directly using inaccurate predicted signals as inputs in the early stages prevents the policy from learning valid visuo-tactile associations.
+To address this, we employ a two-phase curriculum strategy, inspired by Scheduled Sampling \cite{bengio2015scheduledsamplingsequenceprediction}.
+During the first $75\%$ of epochs, we utilize ground-truth tactile tokens to ensure the policy captures correct action dependencies based on accurate states.
+In the final $25\%$ of epochs, we transition to using predicted tactile signals.
+This second phase is crucial for adapting the policy to the minor prediction errors inevitably encountered during real-world inference, thereby ensuring robust deployment.